 29. How long is the CPR certification valid?

 Two years (2) however, you cannot let the CPR certification lapse while in the program.

 30. How will the College know if I am CPR certified?

 You will receive a card upon completion of the CPR class.

 31. How can I prepare for the Health Occupations Test (TEAS)?

-Study guides are available in the book store, you can "google" internet study sites and we have a prep program in our academic skills center.
+Study guides are available in the bookstore.
+You can also search the internet for study sites.
+We may also have a prep program in our academic skills center.
 You can visit https://www.atitesting.com/Home.aspx for additional information.

 32. How can I schedule to take the Health Occupations Test (TEAS)?